 Responsibilities include monitoring press engagement; cultivating intra-office press clips; and supporting the messaging of the office by developing engaging content for press, social media, and related channels.

 Prospective interns should be a communications, journalism, or political science major interested in getting first-hand experience in government.
-Knowledge of Microsoft Office, Adobe Creative Suites, and related software is preferred.
+Knowledge of Microsoft Office, Canva, Social Media, and related software is preferred.

 Intern will report directly to Fiscal Officer, who will not only supervise the position but also provide an educational component to each assigned task.
 Intern will not only perform tasks as directed, but they will be encouraged to develop new ideas and systems to aid in the ongoing improvement of accounts payable/claims management.
 Former interns who have served in this position have gone on to work in several large-name investment institutions.